Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work was received funding from JSPS KAKENHI Grant Numbers 20K19846 and 19K12080 in Japan, and partly supported by Toyota Motor Corporation, Japan.
-The authors express their appreciation for the valuable advice provided by Mr. Masaya Watanabe of Toyota Motor Corporation on the conceptualization and experimental methodology of this study.
+This work was received funding from the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 20K19846 and 19K12080, Japan; and partly supported by Toyota Motor Corporation, Japan.
+The authors express their appreciation for the valuable advice provided by Mr. Masaya Watanabe from Toyota Motor Corporation.